-The plug valves is a quarter-turn rotary valve.
+The plug valve is a quarter-turn rotary valve.
 In this, the disc rotates in a circular motion and uses valves to open or close.

-It is called plug valves because its disc is in the plug shape and it also contains a passage.
+It is called plug valve because its disc is in the plug shape and it also contains a passage.

 It contains leakage of almost negligible.
 Plug valve has been used in vacuum services, and as can use in high-pressure services and also in high temperature.